brongulus/brongulus.github.io/content/blog/meditations.md

 Take the shortest route, the one that nature planned- to speak and act in the healthiest way.
 Do that, and be free of pain and stress, free of all calculation and pretension.

+## Book 5 {#book-5}

+At dawn, when you have trouble getting out of bed, tell yourself: "I have to go to work- as a human being.
+What do I have to complain of, if I'm going to do what I was born for- the things I was brought into the world to do?
+Or is **this** what I was created for?
+To huddle under the blankets and stay warm?"
+-But it's nicer here...
+So you were born to feel "nice"?
+Instead of doing things and experiencing them?
+Don't you see the plants, the birds, the ants and spiders and bees going about their individual tasks, putting the world in order, as best as they can?
+And you're not willing to do your job as a human being?
+Why aren't you running to do what your nature demands?

+But nature set a limit on that- as it did on eating and drinking.
+And you're over the limit.
+You've had more than enough of that.
+But not of working.
+There you're still below your quota.

+Is helping others less valuable to you?
+Not worth your effort?

+If an action or utterance is appropriate, then it's appropriate for you.
+Don't be put off by other people's comments and criticism.
+If it's right to say or do it, then it's the right thing for you to do or say.

+Practice the virtues you **can** show: honesty, gravity, endurance, austerity, resignation, abstinence, patience, sincerity, moderation, seriousness, high-mindedness.
+Don't you see how much you have to offer- beyond excuses like "can't"?
+And yet you still settle for less.

+Prayer for the Athenians:
+_Zeus, rain down, rain down
+On the lands and fields of Athens._
+Either no prayers at all- or one as straightforward as that.

+Look at the accomplishment of nature's plans in that light- the way you look at your own health- and accept what happens (even if it seems hard to accept).
+Accept it because of what it leads to: the good health of the world, and the well-being and prosperity of Zeus himself, who would not have brought this on anyone unless it brought benefit to the world as a whole.
+No nature would do that- bring something about that wasn't beneficial to what it governed.

+[To be continued...]

 [^fn:1]: Character, as in the upholding of your innate morals, not as what is percieved by others.